Pet identification is crucial for pets who travel.

 Pet Identification Tools

 Most traditional collars come with rings where you attach tags that hang down from it.
-These engraved tags are the most common types seen on pets.
+These engraved tags are the most common types of pet identification.

 I’ve even made one out of shrinkable plastic material then wrote my information on it with a permanent marker.